zipper97412/openshift-origin/README.md

 You should see a folder named '0' and '1'.
 In each of these folders, you will see two files, stderr and stdout.
 You can look through these files to determine where the failure occurred.

 ## Post-Deployment Operations

+### Metrics and logging

+**Metrics**

+If you deployed Metrics, it will take a few extra minutes deployment to complete.
+Please be patient.

+Once the deployment is complete, log into the OpenShift Web Console and complete an addition configuration step.
+Go to the openshift-infra project, click on Hawkster metrics route, and accept the SSL exception in your browser.

+**Logging**

+If you deployed Logging, it will take a few extra minutes deployment to complete.
+Please be patient.

+Once the deployment is complete, log into the OpenShift Web Console and complete an addition configuration step.
+Go to the logging project, click on the Kubana route, and accept the SSL exception in your browser.

+### Creation of additional users

+To create additional (non-admin) users in your environment, login to your master server(s) via SSH and run:
+<br><i>htpasswd /etc/origin/master/htpasswd mynewuser</i>

 ### Additional OpenShift Configuration Options